Data-Driven Planning & Urban Governance

 Governance & Rights

 OECD describes digital government as a way to make public administration more open, transparent, participatory and trustworthy.
-That requires legal mandates for data sharing, rights protection, oversight and accountability.
+That requires legal mandates for data sharing, rights protection, oversight, accountability and procurement guardrails — all the way to AI-enabled services.

 -